-Name(s) of Submitting Government(s): Mitchell County and the Cities of Camilla, Pelham, Baconton and Sale City V Contraction of the second RC: SWGRC Submittal Type: Comp Plan Update Preparer:  RC  Local Government 📄 Consultant: Specify Cover Letter Date: 9/21/22 Date Submittal Initially Received by RC: 9/22/22 Explain Unusual Time-lags or Other Anoma lies, when present: onconformity with the standards articulated, below, are reportable as nnual DCA/RC contract and may lead to adverse audit findings.
-THE DEPARTMENT'S SHAR BE TRANSMITTED ELECTRONICALLY USING REPOINT SITE.
-L IMAGES, DOCUMENTS AND SPREADSHEETS rev.09262016
+Name(s) of Submitting Government(s): Mitchell County and the Cities of Camilla, Pelham, Baconton and Sale City 1 RC: SWGRC Submittal Type: Comp Plan Update Preparer:  RC  Local Government 🔲 Consultant: Specify Cover Letter Date: 9/21/22 Date Submittal Initially Received by RC: 9/22/22 Explain Unusual Time-lags or Other Anoma Amendment to the City of C lies, when present: Camilla Community Work Program 2022-2026 Inaccurate/incomplete information, above, and no performance errors under the terms of the a onconformity with the standards articulated, below, are reportable as nnual DCA/RC contract and may lead to adverse audit findings.
+THE DEPARTMENT'S SHAR • COMBINE ALL INDIVIDUAL E TRANSMITTED ELECTRONICALLY USING REPOINT SITE.
+L IMAGES, DOCUMENTS AND SPREADSHEETS RCHABLE PDF (INCLUDING COVER rev.09262016

-- INTO ONE SINGLE, SEARCHABLE PDF (INCLUDING COVER LETTERS, APPENDICES, ETC.), PUT THIS COMPLETED FORM AS THE FIRST PAGE OF THE PDF AND THEN UPLOAD IT. - REVISED SUBMITTALS MUST INCLUDE THE ENTIRE DOCUMENT, NOT ONLY THE REVISED PORTION. - EMAILED OR HARDCOPY MATERIALS WILL NOT BE ACCEPTED FOR DCA REVIEW. - ALL SUBMITTALS MUST BE CHANNELED THROUGH THE APPROPRIATE REGIONAL COMMISSION.
+- INTO UNE SINGLE, SEARCHABLE PDF (INCLUDING COVER LETTERS, APPENDICES, ETC.), PUT THIS COMPLETED FORM AS THE FIRST PAGE OF THE PDF AND THEN UPLOAD IT. - REVISED SUBMITTALS MUST INCLUDE THE ENTIRE DOCUMENT, NOT ONLY THE REVISED PORTION. - EMAILED OR HARDCOPY MATERIALS WILL NOT BE ACCEPTED FOR DCA REVIEW. - ALL SUBMITTALS MUST BE CHANNELED THROUGH THE APPROPRIATE REGIONAL COMMISSION.